-Another way the Openideas community is different than most traditional software engineering work environments is the faceless nature of interaction.
+Another way the PFMS community is different than most traditional software engineering work environments is the faceless nature of interaction.
 One benefit of using email and forums as the primary forms of communication is the lack of discrimination based on gender or race.
-The Openideas work environment is accepting of women and minorities because all you are is an email address.
-The international aspect also helps to level the playing field because you can't guess gender based on a person's name.
-A man may be named Andrea and a woman may be named Pat.
+The PFMS work environment is accepting of women and minorities because all you are is an email address.
+The international aspect also helps to level the playing field because you can't guess gender based on a person's name, i.e. : a man may be named Andrea and a woman may be named Pat.

 The language barrier can cause problems for some people who are not comfortable with English.
 A good grasp of the language can be needed in order to get ideas across properly on forums, so it is recommended that you check your emails to make sure they make sense in English before sending them.

 Consider asking or discussing your proposal first